cw-roy/titan2wmc/README.md

 - PowerShell for Windows/WMC integration
 - Python for API interaction and data processing
 - Virtual environment for dependency management
-- UTC timestamps for consistency# titan2wmc
+- UTC timestamps for consistency